 Credit Card vs. Debit Card: What’s the Difference?

-Let’s take a look at the differences between credit and debit cards.
+Let’s explore the differences between credit and debit cards.

 What is a credit card?

-Beyond making purchases, many credit cards also allow for things like cash advances and balance transfers.
+Beyond making purchases, many credit cards also allow you to take out cash advances and make balance transfers.

 Let’s look at the benefits and drawbacks of using a credit card.